techtangents/dockernix/readme.md

 Then, use `nix-shell-docker` just like you would `nix-shell`. `cd` into your project folder and run `nix-shell-docker`.

+If you want to shut down the container: `stop-dockernix`.

 # How it works

 The docker image is based on a simple minimal nixos build.